SAFE-SQL: Self-Augmented In-Context Learning with Fine-grained Example Selection for Text-to-SQL: Experiment

-We analyze the performance of SAFE-SQL across different SQL difficulty levels and compare it with zero-shot, few-shot prompting methods, and supervised fine-tuning approaches.
+\paragraph{Spider Dataset} We analyze the performance of SAFE-SQL across different SQL difficulty levels and compare it with zero-shot, few-shot prompting methods, and supervised fine-tuning approaches.
 The results, presented in Table~\ref{tab:sql_comparison}, demonstrate that SAFE-SQL achieves overall superior performance, with particularly strong improvements in hard and extra hard categories.
 Few-shot methods exhibit higher accuracy in Easy and Medium categories, which can be attributed to skeleton-masked selection which retrieves answers directly from the training set, leading to an inflated performance in simpler queries.
 SAFE-SQL excels in hard and extra hard categories, achieving significantly higher EX.
 This improvement is notably influenced by the inclusion of reasoning paths, which provide explicit guidance in SQL generation and enhance the model’s ability to construct complex queries, as well as the filtering of misleading examples, which reduces potential confusion and prevents error propagation.
-While multiple factors contribute to SAFE-SQL's effectiveness, these mechanisms play a crucial role in enabling the model to generate more accurate and structurally sound SQL queries, especially in challenging scenarios where other approaches struggle.
+These multiple factors play a crucial role in enabling the model to generate more accurate and structurally sound SQL queries, especially in challenging scenarios where other approaches struggle.
+Notably, SAFE-SQL using open-source models such as Gemma3-27B outperforms high-cost methods based on GPT-4, highlighting its cost-effectiveness and strong capability.

+\paragraph{Bird Dataset} We also conduct experiments on the Bird Dev dataset in addition to the Spider dataset.
+Similar to Spider, SAFE-SQL consistently outperforms zero-shot and few-shot methods, achieving 63.5\% execution accuracy with GPT-4o, which is even higher than Syn-SQL (63.4\%), a supervised fine-tuning approach.
+This highlights the effectiveness of our SAFE-SQL using a self-augmented in-context learning method.

-\subsection{Ablation study}
+\subsection{Ablation Study}